dfinity/motoko/design/IDL-AS.md

 We try to achieve the following goals (but do not achieve them completely)

- * We can round-trip all ActorScript values.
+ * We can round-trip all ActorScript values of sharable type.
 More precisely:

    When exporting an ActorScript type `ta` into an IDL type `ti`, then round-tripping a value `va : ta` through `ti` yields a value that is